egovernments/DIGIT-Works/backend/attendance/README.md

 # Attendance Service

-The attendance service provides generic attendance logging functionality based on "in" and "out" timestamps.
+The attendance service provides generic attendance register management and logging of "in" and "out" timestamps per individual.
+Aggregation (muster-roll) is handled by the muster-roll service.
-IN and OUT timestamps are recorded per individual.
-Aggregating and calculating attendance based on these timestamps is the function of the muster roll service.

-### Service Dependencies
+## Service Dependencies

 - DIGIT backbone services
 - Individual